tylim88/FireCall/README.md

 npm install firecall zod firebase-functions
 ```

-and of course you need `Typescript`.
+and of course you need `typescript`.

 ## Create Schema With Zod